muhammedozel/muhammedozel/README.md

 * 🌍  I'm based in Istanbul
 * 🖥️  See my portfolio at [Muhammed Özel](http://muhammedozel.com)
 * ✉️  You can contact me at [muhammed@sakasoft.com.tr](mailto:muhammed@sakasoft.com.tr)
-* 🚀  I'm currently working on [Citio, Broccoli, AvisAgri](http://sakasoft.com.tr)
+* 🚀  I'm currently working on [just Vimaid](http://sakasoft.com.tr)
-* 🧠  I'm learning React
+* 🧠  I'm creating fullstac app on Nextjs and React Native
 * 🤝  I'm open to collaborating on getting investment
 * ⚡  I've currently monetized an app, now our firm developing 3 different apps